 The limits of this program depend on you, the patient.
 You must be willing to follow the directions of your provider and pharmacist, to take your medicines as directed, and to talk with your pharmacist about the details of your disease, health history, and current healthcare practices.

 Patient Rights & Responsibilities

 In addition to the Patient Rights and Responsibilities* specified by Harborview Medical Center and University of Washington Medical Center, patients enrolled in the Patient Management Program (PMP) have these rights and responsibilities:

-- Patients have the right to identify the program’s staff members, including their job title, and to speak with a staff member's supervisor if requested.
+- Know who is on staff at the PMP, including their job title, and to speak with a staff member's supervisor, if requested

 Read Patient Rights and Responsibilities for Harborview Medical Center and the University of Washington Medical Center.

 After hours and on weekends and holidays, call one of the numbers listed above and ask to talk with a clinical pharmacist.
 Our team at Harborview Medical Center will answer your questions.
 They will also follow up with your care team during business hours.